DRtool: An Interactive Tool for Analyzing High-Dimensional Clusterings: Methods

 The MST is meant to provide a robust description of the data's global structure, and more specifically, inter-cluster relationships.
 As such, it should be stable in the presence of noise and unaffected by local perturbations of the data.
 To demonstrate MST stability, we study the effect of random noise on the inter-cluster relationships explained by the MST.

-To derive the inter-cluster relationships from the MST, we first take the medoid subtree, i.e. the minimal subtree containing the medoid of each cluster, then apply a simplification procedure (Algorithm 1).
-The algorithm collapses paths of non-medoid vertices into single edges of equal length.
+To encode the inter-cluster relationships present in the MST, we define the simplified medoid subtree as follows.
+We take the medoid subtree, i.e. the minimal subtree containing the medoid of each cluster, then apply a simplification procedure (Algorithm \ref{alg1}).
+The algorithm collapses paths of non-medoid vertices into single edges of equal length by iteratively replacing degree-2 vertices with a single edge.
 We refer to the output as the simplified medoid subtree.
 It encodes the global inter-cluster relationships within the data.
+See Figure \ref{alg1 ex} for an example.